Blue-Beaker/mte_patches/README.md

 #### GL attribute leakage fix
 NotEnoughWands leaks OpenGL attributes in its overlay, and may break other mod's overlay.
 This fixes the leak.
 #### Wand RF cost fix
-Fix wand RF cost being capped at the value configured."
+Fix wand RF cost being capped at the value configured.
-,"Some wands may cost more than configured, like acceleration wand in faster and fastest modes
+Some wands may cost more than configured, like acceleration wand in faster and fastest modes

 ### Vanilla
 #### [Client] Don't receive item entities when dead